How is Covid-19 affecting Employment Tribunals?

 Redundancy & restructuring

-The government’s job retention scheme has offered some immediate help to organisations during the Covid-19 pandemic.
-However with this due to come to an end, businesses are already starting to look at how to manage the longer term economic impacts of Covid-19.
+The government’s job retention scheme offered some immediate help to organisations during the Covid-19 pandemic.
+However with this due to come to an end on 30 April 2021, businesses are already starting to look at how to manage the longer term economic impacts of Covid-19.